EUSR CAT2 safe digging training with vacuum excavation and hand-dig demonstration

 Combined packages available

-Need EUS CAT1 and CAT2?
+Need EUSR CAT1 and CAT2?
 We offer combined multi-day packages.

 CITB-registered employers may be able to access training funding support through the CITB Employer Network.
 Contact your CITB adviser for current eligibility and funding options.
 Sygma is a CITB Approved Training Organisation.